 When you did your research, did you also get in touch with her family?

-No. But Rosalyn Wilder [Garlands personal assistant in her last few months], played by Jessie Buckley in the film, is still alive and she was around on the set.
-I talked to Rosalyn about details, like what did the theatre look like, or how did the band play the intro.
-I was less interested in what Rosalyn said about Judy Garland herself, because I didn’t want to feel that somebody would contradict the fictional creation that we were going to make.
+No. But Rosalyn Wilder [Garlands personal assistant in her last few months], played by Jessie Buckley in the film, is still alive, and she was around on the set.
+I talked to Rosalyn about details, like what the theatre looked like, or how the band played the intro.
+I was less interested in what Rosalyn said about Judy Garland herself because I didn’t want to feel that somebody would contradict the fictional creation that we were going to make.
 And so I read several biographies of Garland, and there are a lot, but I didn’t read too many first-hand testimonies.
 I preferred to see Renée’s performance of Judy, that was most important to me.
 I did read [Judy Garland’s fifth husband] Mickey Dean’s book on her, “Weep No More, My Lady: The Best Selling Story of Judy Garland” [published in 1972], about his life with her, a very strange book in fact because it was very self-promoting, but it was interesting because that was the period of our film.
 Also, in 1969 Liza Minnelli [b.
-1946] was becoming a Broadway star, she was an adult, and she wasn’t around her mother particularly that period.
+1946] was becoming a Broadway star, she was an adult, and she wasn’t around her mother, particularly that period.
 And Judy’s other children Lorna [b.
 1952] and Joey Luft [b.
 1955] were really young.
 I’m sure that if somebody made a movie about my mother, I would want it to be very accurate, but my view of my mother is only my view.
-We did send the script to them, but in a way the more mysterious the subject is when you’re making a story about a real person, the more the journey up the mountain to discover them becomes interesting.
+We did send the script to them, but in a way, the more mysterious the subject is when you’re making a story about a real person, the more the journey up the mountain to discover them becomes interesting.

 What did you see in Renée Zellweger to be the perfect Judy Garland?

-I’m aware that she may not be the obvious choice to play Judy—Renée is blonde and bue-eyed—but I was looking for an actress who was in her forties, who could sing and who could be funny, everything that Judy was in our film.
-I remember when Renée was announced to play Bridget Jones, this beloved English sweetheart, she just did it and it became an iconic role.
+I’m aware that she may not be the obvious choice to play Judy—Renée is blonde and blue-eyed—but I was looking for an actress who was in her forties, who could sing and who could be funny, everything that Judy was in our film.
+I remember when Renée was announced to play Bridget Jones, this beloved English sweetheart, she just did it, and it became an iconic role.
 That was very ambitious of her, and I hoped to find an actress with that same ambition, someone who could say, ‘I will play Judy Garland, I can play Judy Garland,’ which is a pretty powerful statement on its own.

 Her transformation is incredible, isn’t it?
 How did you guide her to become such a perfect Judy Garland?
 It was much more than just putting on a wig.

 Yes, we did it in various stages.
-The first stage was the singing, when it was only about music, so then it was strictly vocal work which was almost like a technical process.
-Then there was the hair, make-up, teeth, eyes, and in a way that was a process that we all had to go through, because I knew it would be important to Renée, and of course it would be important to the film, to make sure she looked right.
-We looked at a lot of work from that period, there is a lot you can find on YouTube, there are lots of TV interviews, home videos, we talked about the physical gestures—actually a lot of that was Renée.
-She would put up her Ipad on the table while looking in the mirror, look at Judy and then she’d repeat and imitate her a lot.
+The first stage was the singing when it was only about music, so then it was strictly vocal work which was almost like a technical process.
+Then there was the hair, make-up, teeth, eyes, and in a way that was a process that we all had to go through because I knew it would be important to Renée, and of course, it would be important to the film, to make sure she looked right.
+We looked at a lot of work from that period; there is a lot you can find on YouTube, there are lots of TV interviews, home videos, we talked about the physical gestures—actually, a lot of that was Renée.
+She would put up her Ipad on the table while looking in the mirror, look at Judy, and then she’d repeat and imitate her a lot.
 We did the same with audio recordings, do the exact synch with Judy, talking like Judy.
 And then we’d start reading the script.
-But at that point, I felt that my job in the filming event was to get rid of all that, because it was not about giving an impression for five or ten minutes, like you do in a sketch, but we needed a full character, a full life.
+But at that point, I felt that my job in the filming event was to get rid of all that because it was not about giving an impression for five or ten minutes like you do in a sketch, but we needed a full character, a full life.
 That was about finding the parts in Renée that are like Judy, about her as an actress and as a woman, about the emotionally fragile quality.

 Judy Garland had an enormous musical repertoire.
 What criteria did you use to pick out the songs you used in the film?

-That was hard, because some of the songs that Renée liked best and that she sings beautifully, as well as famous Garland songs like “The Man That Got Away” [from “A Star Is Born,” 1954], are not in the film.
+That was hard because some of the songs that Renée liked best and that she sings beautifully, as well as famous Garland songs like “The Man That Got Away” [from “A Star Is Born,” 1954], are not in the film.
 We always tried to find songs where the contents of the words spoke to the moment the character was in, and actually for “By Myself” which was not a that well-known song and which is the first one she sings in the club, I wanted it to sound like a Puccini aria, a rock-climbing kind of impossible dramatic vocal number.
 Some of the other songs are more intimate ballads.
 We also filmed several songs that didn’t make the film because there wasn’t enough time.
 They’re on the album that Renée has put out.
-And also, our movie is an independent movie and the music rights were a big part of the cost [laughs], so sometimes we tried to balance how many songs we could afford.
-“Over the Rainbow” for example is a very expensive song, so that was also something we had to keep in mind [click here for Ms. Zellweger’s “Over the Rainbow” in “Judy” and Judy Garland’s original version in “The Wizard of Oz”]
+And also, our movie is an independent movie, and the music rights were a big part of the cost [laughs], so sometimes we tried to balance how many songs we could afford.
+“Over the Rainbow,” for example, is a very expensive song, so that was also something we had to keep in mind [click here for Ms. Zellweger’s “Over the Rainbow” in “Judy” and Judy Garland’s original version in “The Wizard of Oz”]

 Did you shoot the musical numbers back to back?